 • CRI News

-Meet Dr. Regina Shin
+Meet Dr. Hijai Regina Shin

-Hijai (Regina) Shin, Ph.D., is the newest CRI faculty member, launching the Shin Lab in 2024 and joining CRI’s Genetic and Metabolic Disease Program.
+Hijai Regina Shin, Ph.D., is the newest CRI faculty member, launching the Shin Lab in 2024 and joining CRI’s Genetic and Metabolic Disease Program.
 She grew up in France and earned a bachelor’s in biology and Ph.D. in molecular biology from Seoul National University in South Korea.
 As a postdoctoral fellow at UC Berkeley, she identified a new cholesterol sensor in lysosomes that regulates the ability of cells to grow and proliferate.

 At CRI, Dr. Shin will focus on the role of lysosomes and their regulatory functions in cellular homeostasis, with an ultimate goal to identify new therapeutic targets for a wide range of disease conditions.